Manchester United draw Liverpool in FA Cup fourth round

 Manchester United will host Liverpool in the fourth round of the FA Cup.

-Monday night's draw pitched 12-times winners United into battle with Jurgen Klopp's men, who beat a coronavirus-hit Aston Villa side to book their place.
+Monday night's draw pitched 12-time winners United into battle with Jurgen Klopp's men, who beat a coronavirus-hit Aston Villa side to book their place.

 Current FA Cup holders Arsenal will play the winner of the tie between Shrewsbury and Southampton - which was postponed due to several positive Covid tests in the Shrewsbury squad - away from home.